Avoid these 5 Common Mistakes When Applying for Your AFSL

 Introduction

-Many applicants inadvertently stumble by overlooking core proofs, misunderstanding licensing conditions, or failing to demonstrate ongoing compliance arrangements.
+Many applicants inadvertently stumble by providing incomplete information, misunderstanding licensing conditions, or failing to demonstrate ongoing compliance arrangements.
 This guide highlights common pitfalls to help steer your AFSL application in the right direction, ensure clarity on regulatory guide provisions, and ultimately avoid costly rejections or delays.

 Mistake 1: Submitting an Incomplete AFSL Application to ASIC

-Applicants frequently overlook the necessity to include all core proofs set out by ASIC’s regulatory guidance.
-Each AFSL application must contain detailed proofs demonstrating the applicant’s capacity to meet every licence obligation under the Corporations Act 2001 (Cth).
-Typical examples of core proofs include:
+Applicants frequently fail to provide all the required information in their online application or overlook the necessity of uploading a complete set of People Proofs.
+Each AFSL application must contain detailed responses and the essential documents you need for an AFSL application to demonstrate the applicant’s capacity to meet every licence obligation under the Corporations Act 2001 (Cth).

 Not Following Prescribed Format